-Postsecondary programs in higher education administration typically lead to a master's or doctoral degree and can be found at schools like the University of California in Los Angeles, University of Michigan in Ann Arbor and Pennsylvania State University.
-All three schools have received high marks from U.S. News & World Report for the quality of their education schools and programs in higher education administration.
+Postsecondary programs in higher education administration typically lead to a master's or doctoral degree and can be found at schools like the University of California in Los Angeles, University of Michigan in Ann Arbor, Pennsylvania State University and Harvard University.
+All four schools have received high marks from U.S. News & World Report for the quality of their education schools and programs in higher education administration.

 |School Highlight: The Higher Education Research Institute offers resources to students.|

-The Graduate School of Education and Information Studies at UCLA ranked 13th among the top education schools in the country by U.S. News & World Report in 2015, as well as second for its higher education administration program.
-UCLA also placed tied for 23rd among national universities and tied for second among public schools, according to USN&WR.
+The Graduate School of Education and Information Studies at UCLA ranked 11th among the top education schools in the country by U.S. News & World Report in 2016, as well as third for its higher education administration program.
+UCLA also placed 24th among national universities and tied for second among public schools, according to USN&WR.
 The school's Higher Education and Organizational Change Division offers three graduate degrees, including a Master of Arts (M.A.), Master of Education (M.Ed.) and Doctor of Philosophy (Ph.D.).
 Courses include topics in college student cognitive development, diversity, theoretical frameworks and organizational analysis.

 |School Highlight: Michigan offers dual programs leading to master's degrees in both higher education and public policy or business administration.|

 According to U.S. News & World Report in 2016, the School of Education at this public university ranked 12th among its peers and offered the number one higher education program in the country.
 The school's Center for the Study of Higher and Postsecondary Education offers several graduate degree programs in higher education administration.
 Students can pursue an M.A. in Higher Education or a Ph.D. in one of five different concentrations, including academic affairs, organizational management and public policy.

 Pennsylvania State University in University Park

 |School Highlight: Penn State offers an Executive Doctorate in Higher Education Management program.|